Peshawar: Delhi sultanate

 In 1179–80, Muhammad Ghori captured Peshawar, though the city was then destroyed in the early 1200s at the hands of the Mongols.
 Peshawar was an important regional centre under the Lodi dynasty of Delhi Sultanate.

-The Ghoryakhel Pashtuns Khalil, Muhmands, Daudzai, Chamkani tribes and some Khashi Khel Pashtuns, ancestors of modern-day Yusufzai and Gigyani Pashtuns, began settling rural regions around Peshawar in the late 15th and 16th centuries.
+Several other Pashtun tribe began settling rural regions around Peshawar in the late 15th and 16th centuries.
 The Ghoryakhel and Khashi Khel tribe pushed the Dilazak Pashtun tribes east of the Indus River following a battle in 1515 near the city of Mardan.
+Hindko continued to be the language of trade and business in the city.